exploring self-realization, sacred personhood, and full humanity

 No facts are ugly.
 Reality is what it is.
 Presuming otherwise, we ourselves supply the "ugly."

-Facts which do not conform to pet-theories, an assault on cultish dogmatism, are called ugly, ridiculed, or, more likely, are ignored, treated as pariah; and, like Lana, opponents try to act "as if it never happened."
+Facts which do not conform to pet-theories, an assault on cultish dogmatism, are called ugly, "wierd science," ridiculed, or more likely, are ignored, treated as pariah; and, like Lana, opponents try to act "as if it never happened."

 This is what materialistic science -- science so-called; like censoring religionists -- has attempted to do with a burgeoning tidal wave of new information, new experiments, which signal the end of a materialistic world-paradigm.